Our research is editorially independent but we may earn a commission for purchases made through our links.

 Riverside Farm – Pittsfield, Vermont

 But if something a little more peaceful and serene is your style, consider a romantic and quaint farm wedding in the countryside of Vermont.
 Located in Pittsfield, Riverside Farm has 700 acres of land with six restored barns and antiques to decorate your ceremony.
-Up to 25 guest scan stay onsite at the farm estate, and there are B&Bs and cottages nearby to accommodate more wedding guests.
+Guests can stay on site at the farm estate, and there are B&Bs and cottages nearby to accommodate more wedding guests.
 Farm accommodations like the one provide a rustic and elegant escape for couples who want to live a simple and blissful life together.